RobertFrenette/E-31_Spring_2018/17_Angular/demo_Event_Binding/README.md

 ```

 In your Browser:
-+ Add enter Mountain information, then click the Add Mountain button.
++ Cnter Mountain information, then click the Add Mountain button.

 This will add the Mountain to the page and disable the Add Mountain button.